emmajanedrews/base-template/_drafts/its-a-hot-time-to-sell-in-anchorage.md

 {% include youtube.html %}

-Today, I’ve got a key market update to share with you.
+<center>Today, I’ve got a key market update to share with you.</center>

 Especially for those who are thinking of buying or selling, keeping a pulse on the market is always important, so I’m here with another market update.